AmandineGamble/arctic_borrelia_sero/README.md

 Serological dataset and analysis corresponding author: [amandine.gamble@gmail.com](mailto:amandine.gamble@gmail.com)

 ## Repository information
 This repository accompanies the article "Climate change in the Arctic: testing the poleward expansion of ticks and tick-borne diseases" (McCoy et al. 2022).
-It focuses on **serological data and analysis** only.
+It focuses on **immunological data and analysis** only.
 Statistical results and plots are presented <a href="https://htmlpreview.github.io/?https://github.com/AmandineGamble/arctic_borrelia_sero/blob/main/ELISA_data_analysis.html" target="_blank">this R notebook</a>.
 The code for reproducing the statistical analyses and recreating associated display figures is also included in this repository.

 ## Citation information
 If you use the code or data provided here, please make sure to cite our work as below: <br>